gloryofrobots/arza/README.md

 * Using parentheses for creating blocks of expression, similar to {} blocks in C or Java
 * Support for partial application via special syntax
 * Name binding only via let-in expression
+* Single dispatch based on protocols, with ability to reuse methods from one protocol in definition of other

 ```
 fun add(x,y) = x + y